 We recommend you try it and this point and see if you like the consistency.

-Pour in serving glasses optionally add ice cubes.
+Pour in serving glasses optionally, and add ice cubes.

 If your strawberries are not very sweet, you might want to add a tablespoon of agave syrup or any natural sweetener.
 I find agave syrup to be the most neutral sweetener when I don't want to affect the flavor of the juice.